LapX/SitePersoFrontend/README.md

-Frontend for my personnal website : https://lapx.github.io/SitePersoFrontend/#/
+Frontend for my personal website : https://lapx.github.io/SitePersoFrontend/#/

 Currently consists of a homepage and a dashboard loaded with random data.